kushalgurung23/social_media_app/README.md

-# YuYu Spa mobile application for iOS and Android
+# C Talent mobile application for iOS and Android

 ## Version 1.0.0 (6)